Neuroinflab/kCSD-python/README.txt

 Legend
 ------
 CSD.py - base class of CSD
+KCSD.py - base class for kernel CSD methods.
+KCSD1D.py - relevant KCD1D reconstruction file (Inherits from KCSD.py)
-KCSD2D.py - relevant KCD2D reconstruction file (Includes crossvalidation for R and lambd) KCSD3D.py - relevant KCD3D reconstruction file (inherits from KCSD2D.py)
+KCSD2D.py - relevant KCD2D reconstruction file (Inherits from KCSD.py)
-KCSD1D.py - relevant KCD1D reconstruction file (inherits from KCSD2D.py)
+KCSD3D.py - relevant KCD3D reconstruction file (inherits from KCSD.py)
 MoIKCSD.py - relevant KCSD2D which includes the method of images - models saline conductivity

 basis_functions.py - necessary functions that are used as basis sources utility_functions.py - necessary generic functions

-./tests/test_kCSD2D.py - file generates TrueCSD, potentials in a plane, and its kCSD reconstruction
+tests/test_kCSD1D.py - file generates TrueCSD, potentials in a plane, and its kCSD reconstruction
 	     - use with relevant seed - for small sources and large sources.
 	     - illustrates the basic API of KCSD2D.py

+tests/test_kCSD2D.py - file generates TrueCSD, potentials in a plane, and its kCSD reconstruction
+	     - use with relevant seed - for small sources and large sources.
+	     - illustrates the basic API of KCSD2D.py

-./tests/test_kCSD3D.py - file generates TrueCSD, potentials in a volume, and its kCSD reconstruction
+tests/test_kCSD3D.py - file generates TrueCSD, potentials in a volume, and its kCSD reconstruction
 	     - use with relevant seed - for small sources, large sources, monopoles, dipole sources
 	     - illustrates the basic API of KCSD3D.py

-./tests/test_kCSD1D.py - file generates TrueCSD, potentials in a plane, and its kCSD reconstruction
-	     - use with relevant seed - for small sources and large sources.
-	     - illustrates the basic API of KCSD2D.py

-./tests/csd_profile.py - used by test_kCSD1D.py, test_kCSD2D.py, test_kCSD3D.py for CSD profiles.
+tests/csd_profile.py - used by test_kCSD1D.py, test_kCSD2D.py, test_kCSD3D.py for CSD profiles.

 Citation policy